marcdanielfalsado/playces/README.md

   </a>
 </p>

 <p align="center"><strong>Note:</strong> We don't use AI to create our designs.
 Everything is handmade in Figma by real, breathing people.
-We only use AI to generate placeholder images when we don't have our own photos yet.
-This lets us show clients what the final layout will look like without using or copying other creators' copyrighted photography.
+We only use AI to generate placeholder images as per client request as they don't have their own photos yet.
+This lets them see what the final layout will look like without using or copying other creators' copyrighted photography.
 The layouts, graphics, and overall design are all made by humans.</p>

 <p align="center">
   <img src="./assets/figma-design-1.png" alt="Playces Figma design screenshot 1" width="1000" />